About policy inheritance

 • Only policies that are specified in a RouteOption resource can be inherited by a child HTTPRoute.
 For inheritance to take effect, you must use the spec.targetRefs field in the RouteOption resource to apply the RouteOption resource to the parent HTTPRoute resource.
 Any child or grandchild HTTPRoute that the parent delegates traffic to inherits these policies.

-• Child RouteOption resources cannot override policies that are defined in a RouteOption resource that is applied to a parent HTTPRoute.
-If the child HTTPRoute sets a policy that is already defined on the parent HTTPRoute, the setting on the parent HTTPRoute takes precedence and the setting on the child is ignored.
+• If no delegation.gateway.solo.io/enable-policy-overrides annotation is set on the parent and the child HTTPRoute sets a policy that is already defined on the parent HTTPRoute, the setting on the parent HTTPRoute takes precedence and the setting on the child is ignored.
 For example, if the parent HTTPRoute defines a data loss prevention policy, the child HTTPRoute cannot change these settings or disable that policy.

-• Child HTTPRoutes can augment the inherited settings by defining RouteOption fields that were not already set on the parent HTTPRoute.
+• If no delegation.gateway.solo.io/enable-policy-overrides annotation is set on the parent HTTPRoute, child HTTPRoutes can augment the inherited settings by defining RouteOption fields that were not already set on the parent HTTPRoute.

 Configuration overview